lorenzo-stoakes/linux-vm-notes/page-tables.md

   array.
 We can therefore simply translate from a physical address to a PFN by shifting right by [PAGE_SHIFT][PAGE_SHIFT], or vice-versa by shifting left.

+## Translation Lookaside Buffer (TLB)

+* The traversal of the page table hierarchy described here is performed automatically by the CPU each time a virtual address is referenced (and since, when paging is enabled, _every_ address is virtual these really translates as 'an address is referenced') but only after the [Translation Lookaside Buffer (TLB)][tlb] is consulted to see if the virtual to physical address mapping isn't already cached there.

+* So, in essence, the TLB is simply a cache designed to avoid as much as possible the expensive operation of walking the page tables to translate a virtual address to a physical one.

+* As mentioned previously, every time a [context switch][context-switch] occurs, which on x86 means the `cr3` register is written to to point at a different PGD, the TLB is flushed except for pages marked `_PAGE_GLOBAL` (shared kernel mappings are marked this way.)
+This makes sense, as the majority of different processes' non-kernel mappings will be entirely different and maintaining a TLB cache for this makes no sense.

+* The TLB can also be flushed manually via a number of [functions][funcs], for example [flush_tlb_mm()][flush_tlb_mm] will flush the TLB entries for the specified [struct mm_struct][mm_struct].

+* The finer grained `invlpg` instruction on 486+ x86 CPUs allows for the invalidation of individual page mappings, which makes sense when a partial flush is required, however if a full flush is needed, this can simply be achieved by reading then writing the `cr3` register.

+* The trade-off between `invlpg` and a full flush is discussed in the [Documentation/x86/tlb.txt][doc-tlb] file.

 [linux-4.6]:https://github.com/torvalds/linux/tree/v4.6/